 Located in the foothills of the San Gabriel Mountains in Southern California, the University of La Verne is an independent, non-profit private university providing rich educational opportunities for both the academic and personal development of its students in a friendly, engaged setting.
 The University's Cultural and Natural History Collections was established in 1891, when the doors first opened at Lordsburg College, the predecessor of the university.
 The Collections has been supporting the educational mission of the institution ever since as both a teaching collection and museum.

-The Cultural and Natural History Collections at University of La Verne houses over 70,000 items that cover more than 65 million years of history.
-All our materials were donated to the University by alumni, faculty, scientists, naturalists, historians, anthropologists, and community members for use in student-centered, faculty-driven, and community engaged research, teaching, and exhibitions.
+The Cultural and Natural History Collections at University of La Verne houses over 100,000 items covering more than 65 million years of history.
+All our materials were donated by alumni, faculty, scientists, naturalists, historians, anthropologists, and community members for use in student-centered, faculty-driven, and community engaged research, teaching, and exhibitions.
 Our mission is to conserve, preserve, and share objects, artifacts, and specimens from Earth’s cultural and natural history for the benefit of current and future generations.